gthipman/NinhGunner7July/README.md

   - Representative of the bride's family
   - Representative of the groom's family
   - Carrying the Dowry on a tray into the house and place it in the correct position
-  - The men's 6-person carrying team came in last.
+  - The groommen's 6-person carrying team came in last.

 ## 09:00 - 10:00 - In the bride's house